 2.3.
-Public Health England produces a health profile for each local authority which is intended to provide a snapshot overview of health indicators.
+The Office for Health Improvement and Disparities produces a health profile for each local authority which is intended to provide a snapshot overview of health indicators.
 Their overall summary is that health in Canterbury is varied compared to England as a whole.
-The data highlights about 16.5% (3,820) children live in low income families.
-Notifiable indicators which are worse than the average for England are the suicide rate, estimated diabetes diagnosis rate and percentage of people aged 16 - 64 in employment.
-Appendix 3 shows all the indicators assessed by Public Health England.
+Life expectancy and under 75 mortality rate is comparable to the national average.
+The percentage of physically active adults is higher than the national average.
+Notifiable indicators which are worse than the average for England are the estimated diabetes diagnosis rate, the emergency hospital admissions for intentional self-harm and the percentage of people in employment.
+Appendix 3 shows all the indicators assessed by the Office for Health Improvement and Disparities for the year 2020/21.